APA vs MLA: Key Differences Explained

 Format your manuscript in under 30 seconds

 Stop fighting with margins, headings, and lists.
-Upload your document and let our engine instantly apply APA, MLA, Chicago, or Harvard standards.
+Upload your document and let our engine instantly apply APA, MLA, Chicago, or Harvard standards — with full tracked changes.